triciaward/fast-api-template/docs/tutorials/frontend_ai_development.md

-# 🌐 Frontend AI Development with Enhanced .cursorrules
+# 🌐 Cross-Platform AI Development with Enhanced .cursorrules

-**Leverage your optimized AI system for efficient full-stack development!**
+**Leverage your optimized AI system for efficient web AND mobile development!**

-This guide shows how to extend your AI-optimized FastAPI template to include frontend development while maintaining the same efficiency and quality standards.
+This guide shows how to extend your AI-optimized FastAPI template to include cross-platform frontend development while maintaining the same efficiency and quality standards.

 ## 🎯 **What You'll Learn**

-- **How AI adapts** to frontend development
+- **How AI adapts** to cross-platform development
-- **Maintaining efficiency** across full-stack development
+- **Maintaining efficiency** across web, mobile, and backend
-- **Frontend-specific patterns** and conventions
+- **Framework-specific patterns** and conventions
-- **Integration strategies** between frontend and backend
+- **Integration strategies** between platforms and backend
-- **Cost optimization** for full-stack development
+- **Cost optimization** for multi-platform development

 ## 🚀 **How Your Enhanced .cursorrules Handle Frontend**